kzfw/vatusa-sync/README.md

-# Chicago ARTCC Roster Sync
+# Fort Worth ARTCC Roster Sync
 Separate microservice that updates the roster database per VATUSA API.

 # License

-The Chicago ARTCC website is hereby released under the Creative Commons CC BY-NC-SA 4.0 license.
+The Fort Worth ARTCC website is hereby released under the Creative Commons CC BY-NC-SA 4.0 license.
 Please ensure you are familiar with the license before contributing to this project.
 A couple of key takeaways:

 If you choose to share or alter this project, you MUST give credit to the contributors of this project.
 You may NOT use any of this project for commercial purposes.